canjs/canjs/docs/can-guides/introduction/mission.md

 > (ANIMATION: Smooth ride, looking out the window, while hurricane of JavaScript logos and terminology passes by outside the window.
 Vehicle has an arrow pointing forward towards progress.)

-Read on why our mission is important and how we've faired in realizing it:
+Keep reading to learn why our mission is important and how we've faired in realizing it:

 - [Stability and innovation matter](#Stabilityandinnovationmatter) - Why stability and innovation are the two most important factors in minimizing the cost of building and maintaining JavaScript Applications.